 Larimer County has responsibility and authority for land use decisions in unincorporated Larimer County, according to State Statutes.
 The unincorporated area is that part of the County outside the city limits of incorporated cities and towns.
-Since LaPorte is part of the unincorporated area, County decisionmaking authority includes the LaPorte area.
+Since LaPorte is part of the unincorporated area, County decisionmaking authority includes the LaPorte area making authority includes the LaPorte area.